thunderclient/thunder-client-support/README.md

 - Basic anonymized analytics data is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry).
 No personal or requests data is collected.
 You can opt-out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry).
 - There is no backend or cloud sync; all data is stored locally on your computer, but you can sync data using [git](https://github.com/rangav/thunder-client-support#git-sync).
+#### Thunder Client CLI
+- There is no analytics tracking used in the Thunder Client CLI.
+So when you run CLI in the CI and CD build pipelines, there is zero tracking and no data is shared with us.
+- When CLI is used locally along the extension, basic anonymized analytics data is collected in the extension, which can be turned off as mentioned above.